 There is a $10 fingerprinting fee for this service and operating hours are on weekdays from 8 am to 4:30 pm.

 Certified record checks are available in both name-based and fingerprint-based checks and are ideal for people who are planning to adopt, apply for a visa, or hire a new employee.
 With that said, it’s not possible to conduct a request for a certified record online.
-Instead, individuals have to print out a certified criminal record request form, fill it out, and mail it to the Kansas FBI.
-Requests for fingerprint-based searches must include both the request form and the fingerprint card.

 For those who desire a complete record check that includes details like juvenile delinquent offenses and arrests, they need to mail a letter of request along with their personal fingerprint card to the KBI.
 The fee for certified records checks are $30 for name-based and $45 for those that are fingerprint-verified.

-Where Is the Best Place to Find Kansas Mugshots?
+Where Is the Best Place To Find Kansas Mugshots?

-Kansas residents can find mugshots through many of their local police departments or county jails online.
-For example, people can view the Saline County Sheriff’s Office booking search page.
+For example, people can view arrest details, including mugshots through the Saline County Sheriff’s Office Booking Search.
 They only need to scroll down to see a full list of booked suspects.

 Since some local jails don’t have online tools, people may need to contact their county jail by phone to inquire about mugshots.
 They just need to type “[county name] mugshots” into a search engine to begin.